Contemporary Agricultural Systems

 Computer Modelling in Science: Introduction

-This module will provide you with an opportunity to use your initiative and knowledge to undertake an original research project under the supervision of an individual member of academic staff.
-You will design the study, gain familiarity with the techniques, undertake data collection, debate ethical issues and where appropriate safety procedures relevant to the topic.
+The project gives you an opportunity to use your initiative and knowledge to undertake original research under the supervision of an individual member of academic staff.
+You will design the study, gain familiarity with relevant analysis techniques, undertake data collection, and where appropriate safety procedures relevant to the topic.
 You’ll undertake appropriate quantitative analysis and prepare a report of approximately 5000 words.

-Research at Nottingham is funded by the Department of Food and Rural Affairs (Defra), Home-Grown Cereals Authority, the Milk Development Council, the Tyndall Centre for Climatic Change Research, government research councils and industry.
-This funding enables us to teach the most modern and exciting aspects of Agriculture.
-If you are interested in reducing greenhouse gas emissions from dairy herds, managing farms under the new agricultural policy environment (what would you do with the University Farm's set-aside land?); if you want to be involved in research into the influence of diet on reproductive performance in pigs or milk production in dairy cattle; if you want to know how seed rate and fertiliser application influences winter wheat production, Nottingham is the place to be.
+If you are interested in reducing greenhouse gas emissions from dairy cows, managing farms under the new agricultural policy environment (how would you ensure that University Farm meets the ‘greening’ requirements?); if you want to be involved in research into the influence of diet on reproductive performance in pigs or cows; if you want to know how seed rate and fertiliser application influences winter wheat production or how climate change will affect crop production in Africa and Asia, Nottingham is the place to be.

 Recent Research Projects have included:

-On campus, this unit is lead centre for the government-funded Farm Business Survey, collecting financial and environmental data from over 1900 farms, which is available for your research project.
+Based at Sutton Bonington campus, the RBRU is the lead centre for the government-funded Farm Business Survey, collecting financial and environmental data from over 2000 farms; University Farm is a 450 hectare arable, dairy and sheep farm, also based at Sutton Bonington, with land and people dedicated to student teaching and research work.
+Both are available for your research project.

 Read BURN the Biosciences Undergraduate Research at Nottingham web pages to find out more about undergraduate research projects.
 BURN is a freely accessible e-journal which showcases final-year research projects undertaken by biosciences students.